NethermindEth/el-node-spec/docs/docs/wizard/intro.md

 sidebar_position: 1
 ---

-The specification described throughout this document can be used to manage multiple Nodes in the same host machine with a **Middleware wizard setup tool**.
+The specification described throughout this document can be used to manage multiple Nodes in the same host machine with a **AVS wizard setup tool**.
 Such a tool will be built and will provide the following functionalities:

 - Install, Update, and Uninstall Nodes
 - Set up a Monitoring stack for Nodes using Prometheus and Grafana